tonyest/Prospress/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed bug causing Price & Winning Bidder columns to display on the admin page for all custom post type

 = 1.0.1 =
 * Bug on bid form ajax fixed
 * Bids are now a custom post type (and all bids are visible to admin)